Auckland Airport Line: Proposed heavy rail alignment

+Proposed combined heavy rail and BRT design

+An alternative hybrid rail plus BRT option saw the present Onehunga station site retained, with a bus terminal constructed over the top.
+Buses would operate over the outer lanes of the Māngere Bridge, then the west and north sides of SH20/SH20a until Kirkbride Road, then crossing to the median.
+The whole road, including the BRT alignment, was to be rerouted beyond Westney Road to avoid most of the second runway alignment, with an Airport Business District station running east–west at the intersection of Tom Pearce Drive and George Bolt Memorial Drive, and a terminating balloon loop for buses about 600 metres north of the main airport buildings.

 Light rail

 The choice of mode and alignment for the Airport Line remained contentious.
 In the 2017 general election campaign, promises of light rail to the airport were made by the Labour Party, which established the Sixth Labour Government with a coalition agreement.
 One coalition partner, the Green Party, also favoured light rail although the other partner, New Zealand First, favoured the earlier heavy rail scheme.
 The previous (National Party) government said that light rail would be eventually required, but would not happen for thirty years.

 On 28 January 2022, Transport Minister Michael Wood announced that the New Zealand Government has approved a NZ$14.6 billion project to establish a partially tunnelled light rail network between Auckland Airport and the Wynyard Quarter via the Auckland CBD.
 While the Green Party's Ricardo Menéndez welcomed the planned rail link, the ACT Party's transport spokesperson Simon Court claimed the project would be wasteful in terms of tax revenue.

+Following the 2023 general election, the incoming Prime Minister, Christopher Luxon, told media that his government would be cancelling the project "because it's a white elephant”.

+The business case for the cancelled project was released in February 2024, showing that every dollar invested would have brought an economic benefit of NZ$2.40.